 McGregor contended that managers leading Theory X workers have an authoritarian management style that leads to micromanagement.
 Managers in charge of Theory Y workers, on the other hand, tended to have a more participative management style which delivers stronger performance and results, and allows people to grow and develop.

-• Few managers view their employees with such black and white terms
+– Few managers view their employees in such black and white terms

 Who created contingency management theory?

 Leading psychologist in the field of industrial and organisational psychology Fred Fiedler.

 Fiedler based his theory on the idea that effective leadership is directly linked to the traits a leader displays in particular situations.
 From here, Fiedler extrapolated that a set of traits that are affective for every situation exists, and thus, different situations demand different leadership.

 Put simply, leaders must be flexible and adapt to market changes, business developments, and team demands.
 To Fiedler, there is no one management style that suits every situation and every business.

 – It allows businesses to stay flexible and adaptive